-Operating home-based daycares offers an opportunity for tax reductions and exemptions according to the US IRS and Canada Revenue Agency (CRA).
-For instance, in both the two countries, Family Day Care (FDC) is a recognized child care provided in homes of the providers and is usually non-medical for less than 24 hours.
-A big difference comes in with the regulations from state to the other, though most of them regulate daycares with more than four kids, among other regulatory checks.
+Operating home-based daycares offers an opportunity for tax reductions and exemptions, according to the US IRS and Canada Revenue Agency (CRA).
+For instance, in both countries, Family Day Care (FDC) is a recognized child care program provided in the homes of the providers and is usually non-medical for less than 24 hours.
+A big difference comes in with the regulations from one state to the other.
+Most of them regulate daycares with more than four kids, among other regulatory checks.
 Further, the FDCs must be licensed and registered to be able to file claims regarding tax deductions based on their incomes.
 In the US, the tax deductions are controlled by the Internal Revenue Code (IRC), provided under Section 280A(c) (4).
 In Canada, FDCs are regulated by the Child Care Regulations under the Child Care Act.

 Tax deductions for FDCs (Family Day Care) in the USA

 Home office/ business space deduction

 In the US, owning family daycares provides owners with a tax shelter.
 On top of deducting property taxes, points, and mortgage interests, FDC owners can claim a home office deduction.
 According to the IRS, the FDCs have a tax leeway to capitalize on expenses and costs related to their business.
 It allows these daycares to deduct both direct and indirect expenses on their fed tax returns.
 They can deduct part or portions of their home spaces used for the business if their main occupation is child care services.